PVC Membranes: Know these Before Installation

 8. Use of compatible materials with the PVC membrane.

-9. Apply UV sealants or coating on the PVC waterproof membrane to protect it from UV radiation.
+9. Apply UV sealants or coatings on the PVC waterproof membrane to protect it from UV radiation.

 How to Damage a PVC Waterproofing Membrane?

 A PVC waterproofing can be damaged due to human and environmental effects.
 A damaged PVC waterproofing membrane can not be heat-resistant, UV-resistant, water-resistant, or bear-resistant.
-Hence it can damaged, detoriarete and brittle during its service life.
+Hence, it can be damaged, detoriarete and brittle during its service life.

-A PVC waterproofing membrane can damaged due to these 10 reasons.
+A PVC waterproofing membrane can be damaged due to these 10 reasons.

 1. Physical Punctures or Cuts on the PVC waterproofing membrane.